Domingo Liotta: Legacy

 Liotta was a member of medical societies around the world.
 He owned 12 patents in the USA, Argentina and France.
 He was the author of hundreds of scientific publications and scientific books, including medical humanism books in English and Spanish.
-As Secretary of Health he visited China and Israel where he signed agreements with Premier Chou En-lai and President Ephraim Katzir.
+As Secretary of Health he signed agreements with Chinese Premier Zhou Enlai and Israeli President Ephraim Katzir.
 Liotta continued to actively work in research and development of new models of heart assist devices.

 Liotta died on 31 August 2022, at the age of 97.